alttester/EXAMPLES-CSharp-Cloud-Services-AltTrashCat/README.md

 This is an example repository for running tests using `AltTester Unity SDK 2.0.1` and BrowserStack App Automate.
-For more details and instructions about how to run tests in this setup, check out [our article](https://alttester.com/blog/) on this topic.

 ## Executing tests using `AltTester Unity SDK 2.0.1` (without BrowserStack).
 ### Prerequisite